fupdec/mediaChips/README.md

 Manage your porn video collection - add performers, tags, websites and have fun!

 ## Install application (Windows)
 To install, run the executable file.
+You can download the latest executable under Releases on the right hand side of this page.
 After the first launch, go to your "AppData" directory (just write %appdata% in address bar).
 Find the folder with the name of this application.
 The folder "userfiles" should appear in it.
 Then you should download archive https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-full.7z Extract files ffmpeg.exe and ffprobe.exe from folder "bin" in archive and place this files into folder "ffmpeg" in "userfiles".